-Note: Make sure the rotary cutter is level when checking the grease in the gearbox.

-Note: Overfilling the gearbox will cause pressure to build up and cause the seals to leak.
+SPLITTER GEARBOX CAPACITY OUTBOARD GEARBOX CAPACITY 58 ounces 49 ounces NOTICE Make sure the rotary cutter is level when checking the grease in the gearbox.
+NOTICE Overfilling the gearbox will cause pressure to build up and cause the seals to leak.

-9.5 Driveline Lubrication
+9.5 DRIVELINE LUBRICATION